 For transfers involving the provision of services, Treas.
 Reg. § 1.482-2(b) provided that services performed for the benefit of another member of a controlled group should bear an arm's length charge, either deemed to be equal to the cost of providing the services or an amount that would have been charged between independent parties.
-Generally effective beginning 2007, Temp.
-Reg. § 1.482-9T provides that the arm's length charge for controlled services transactions may be determined under the Services Cost Method, the Comparable Uncontrolled Services Price (CUSP) method, the Gross Services Margin method, the Cost of Services Plus method, the CPM, the Profit Split Method, or an Unspecified Method.
+Generally effective beginning in 2007, Temp.
+Reg. § 1.482-9T provides that the arm's length charge for controlled services transactions may be determined under the Services Cost Method, the Comparable Uncontrolled Services Price (CUSP) Method, the Gross Services Margin Method, the Cost of Services Plus Method, the CPM, the Profit Split Method, or an Unspecified Method.
 In addition, Treas.
 Reg. § 1.482-2(a) provides rules concerning the proper treatment of loans or advances.

-Treas.
-Reg. § 1.482-7 provides rules for qualified cost sharing arrangements under which the parties agree to share the costs of developing intangibles in proportion to their shares of reasonably anticipated benefits.
-APAs involving cost sharing arrangements generally address both the method of allocating costs among the parties as well as determining the appropriate amount of the "buy-in" payment due for the transfer of pre-existing intangibles to the controlled participants.
-In 2007, the APA Program completed four cost sharing and/or buy-in APAs, split between outbound and inbound transactions and unilateral and bilateral.
-The APA Program also completed its recommendations on three or fewer additional bilateral cost sharing/buy-in cases and sent those on to Competent Authority.
-The buy-in cases included both initial and subsequent buy-in/buy-out transactions.
-The methods used in the completed and pending buy-in cases included valuations based on discounted cash flows and other types of analyses.
-In addition, the Program is currently working on approximately half a dozen more cases involving cost sharing/buy-ins, split evenly between bilateral and unilateral.
+On January 5, 2009, the IRS issued new temporary regulations, Treas.
+Reg. § 1.482-7T, which provide rules for qualified cost sharing arrangements under which the parties agree to share the costs of developing intangibles in proportion to their shares of reasonably anticipated benefits.
+APAs involving cost sharing arrangements generally address both the method of allocating costs among the parties as well as determining the appropriate amount of the payment for "platform contribution transactions" (PCTs) due for the transfer of pre-existing intangibles, and the commitment of services with embedded intangibles, among the controlled participants (known as "buy ins" in the previous cost-sharing regulations).
+In 2009, the APA Program completed its recommendations on three or fewer bilateral cost sharing/PCT cases and sent those on to Competent Authority.
+In addition, the APA Program is currently working on nearly ten cases involving cost-sharing/PCTs, split almost evenly between bilateral and unilateral.
+The PCT cases include both initial and subsequent buy-in/buy-out transactions.
+The methods used in the completed and pending PCT cases include valuations based on the income method, including cases involving a split of the discounted present value of platform contributions made by two or more parties, and other types of analyses.

 In reviewing the TPMs applicable to transfers of tangible and intangible property reflected in Table 19, the majority of the APAs followed the specified methods.
 However, several points should be made.
-The section 482 regulations note that for transfers of tangible property, the CUP method will generally be the most direct and reliable measure of an arm's length price for the controlled transaction if sufficiently reliable comparable transactions can be identified.
+The section 482 regulations note that for transfers of tangible property, the CUP Method will generally be the most direct and reliable measure of an arm's length price for the controlled transaction if sufficiently reliable comparable transactions can be identified.
 Treas.
 Reg. § 1.482-3(b)(2)(ii)(A).
-It was the experience of the APA Program in 2007, that in the cases that came into the APA Program, sufficiently reliable CUP transactions were difficult to find.
+As in earlier years, it was the experience of the APA Program in 2009, that in the cases that came into the APA Program, sufficiently reliable CUP transactions were difficult to find.

-Similar to the CUP method, for transfers of intangible property the CUT method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
+Similar to the CUP Method, for transfers of intangible property, the CUT Method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
 Treas.
 Reg. § 1.482-4(c)(2)(ii).
-It has generally been difficult to identify external comparables, and APAs using the CUT method tend to rely on internal transactions between the taxpayer and unrelated parties.
-In 2007, nine Covered Transactions utilized the CUT TPM.
+It has generally been difficult to identify external comparables, and APAs using the CUT Method tend to rely on internal transactions between the taxpayer and unrelated parties.
+In 2009, five Covered Transactions utilized the CUT TPM.

-The Cost Plus Method (tangibles only) and Resale Price Method were each applied in 2007 in three or fewer APAs.
+The Resale Price Method was not applied in 2009.
 See Treas.
 Reg. § 1.482-3(c), (d).